thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

  * `acronym_file` a python file containing dictionaries that themselves contain acronyms to extend in the text of cards.
 For example `CRC` can be extended to `CRC (colorectal cancer)`.
 (The parenthesis are automatically added.)
 Default is `"acronym_file.py"`.
 The matching is case sensitive only if the key contains uppercase characters.
 The ".py" file extension is not mandatory.
  * `acronym_list` a list of name of dictionaries found in the file from `acronym_file` to use to extend text.
 For example `["AI_machine_learning", "medical_terms"]` from `example_file/acronym_file.py`.
 Default to None.

- * `clustering_enable` whether to enable clustering or not.
-Default is `True`.
- * `clustering_nb_clust` number specifying the number of clusters to look for.
-Only relevant for some clustering algorithms.
-Default is `"auto"`, this will look for one cluster every 20 cards.
  * `compute_opti_rev_order` if `False`, won't compute optimal review order and will set `to_anki` to False.
 Default is `True`.
  * `check_database` at the end of execution, ask anki to check the database or not.
 Default is `False`.